-A great example of this approach is how Tesla pre-sells its cars, by demoing them first, before going in large-scale production:
+A great example of this approach is how Tesla pre-sells its cars by demoing them first before going into large-scale production:

-While the demoed product already has all the aesthetic and most of the features the final product might have.
+While the demoed product already has all the aesthetics and most of the features the final product might have.

 For a car company, one thing is to build a single car; another is to produce it at scale.

 On a much smaller scale, a demo might be a simple landing page with a mock-up of the product you want to build.

 Once again, this process will help us validate the market first.